JennyL5/yformatics/higher/chemistry/chemical-changes/controlling-rate-of-reaction/notes.md

 ## Catalysts

 A catalyst is a substance that can alter the rate of a reaction but is not used up itself.
-One practical example of a catalyst in the real world is a 'catalytic convertor' which is used to reduce harmful gases leaving a internal combustion engine car exhaust.
+One practical example of a catalyst in the real world is a 'catalytic converter' which is used to reduce harmful gases leaving an internal combustion engine car exhaust.